JordanSpencerWu/old-website/_posts/book/2016-03-24-how-to-win-friend-and-influence-people.markdown

 img-path: /assets/images/how-to-win-friends-and-influence-people.jpg
 description: This is a amazing book that shows you how to interact with
              others in a day to day basis.
-We are selfish and emotional creatures that only see the world in our own eyes.
+We are selfish and emotional creatures that only see the world through our own eyes.
 Only a few are logical and will resolve problems where both parties are winners.
 This book holds many examples and principles to improve ones human relations skills.
 This book was life changing